Home > Blog > Translation > 5 Hardest Languages to Translate (And What Makes them Difficult)

 Besides the five above, here are a few runner-ups for the hardest language to translate:

-• Japanese — Japan’s official language has four different writing systems (kanji, hiragana, katakana, romaji), its own sentence structure, and different levels of politeness to observe.
-Among other challenges.
+• Japanese — Japan’s official language has four different writing systems (kanji, hiragana, katakana, romaji), its own sentence structure, only two tenses, and different levels of politeness to observe.
+And those are just a few of the reasons why it’s challenging to translate Japanese.

 • Finnish — Part of one of the smallest language families, Finnish is hard to translate because it uses a lot of colloquial speech.
 Consequently, spoken words are often different from written language.
-There is also no future tense and 15 grammatical cases.
+There is also no future tense but, on the other hand, 15 grammatical cases.

 • Mongolian — A mix of Chinese, Russian, and Finnish, Mongolian uses the Cyrillic alphabet with some extra characters and is generally very hard to learn for English speakers.

-• Polish — 14 declensions, seven cases, a free word order that is not bound to common sentence structure, a complicated gender system, and consonant clusters that make it hard to pronounce – do we need to say more?
+• Polish — 14 declensions, seven cases, a free word order that is not bound to common sentence structure, a complicated gender system, and consonant clusters (e.g. “Wstrząs,” meaning “shock”) that make it hard to pronounce—do we need to say more?

 • Icelandic — Spoken by fewer than 400,000 people and almost unchanged since the 9th century, Icelandic has very complex grammar, a unique vocabulary, and very few loanwords that could help you out.